All the train strike dates in October - and which passengers will be affected

 - West Midlands Trains

-TSSA members working for Network Rail and seven train operators – Avanti West Coast, East Midlands Railway, LNER, Southeastern.
-South Western Railway, TransPennine Express and West Midlands Trains – will strike on 1 October.
-Further stoppages have been called on 5 October for CrossCountry, 6 October for GWR and 8 October for Avanti West Coast and c2c.
+TSSA and Unite members working for a range of train operators will strike between 5 and 8 October.

-The general secretary, Manuel Cortes, said: “It is time for train operators to meet us round the table and reach fair solutions.”
+The general secretary of the TSSA, Manuel Cortes, said: “It is time for train operators to meet us round the table and reach fair solutions.”

-While TSSA members play important roles on the railway, mass cancellations are unlikely as a result of their action.
+While TSSA and Unite members play important roles on the railway, mass cancellations are unlikely as a result of their action.

+The operators affected are: Avanti West Coast, Chiltern, CrossCountry, East Midlands Railway; Greater Anglia, Great Western Railway, Hull Trains, LNER, London Overground, Northern, Southeastern, TransPennine Express and West Midlands Trains.

+The impact will be variable – Avanti West Coast, East Midlands Railway and Southeastern say none of their trains will run.

 The biggest impact will be achieved by 5,000 Network Rail signallers stopping work across Great Britain.
 Non-union members will enable a service to run between 7.30am and 6.30pm on strike days, across about half the network.